 New South Wales

-Eligible businesses with annual wages up to $10 million will be able to claim state government grants of between $7,500 and $15,000 under the business grants program.
-Smaller and micro businesses with turnover of between $30,000 and $75,000 that experience a decline in turnover of 30% will be eligible for a $1,500 payment per fortnight of restrictions.
+Eligible businesses will be able to claim state government grants under the business grants program.
+Smaller and micro businesses that experience a specified decline will be eligible for a payment per fortnight of restrictions.

-Commercial, retail and residential landlords who provide rental relief to financially distressed tenants will be able to claim land tax relief equal to the value of rent deductions up to a maximum of 100% of the 2021 land tax liability.
-Residential landlords that are not liable for land tax may be able to claim a capped grant of up to $1,500 where they reduce rent for tenants.
+Commercial, retail and residential landlords who provide rental relief to financially distressed tenants will be able to claim land tax relief.
+Residential landlords that are not liable for land tax may be able to claim a capped grant where they reduce rent for tenants.

 Businesses in Victoria will be provided with cash grants from the state government.
 These payments will be automatically made to eligible businesses and sole traders to minimise delays.
-The state government estimates that up to 90,000 business that previously received assistance payments in relation to previous lockdowns will receive the new cash grant of $3,000 for licensed hospitality venues and $2,000 for other businesses.
+The state government estimates that up to 90,000 business that previously received assistance payments in relation to previous lockdowns will receive the new cash grants.

-Small and medium-sized businesses that suffer a significant loss of income or were forced to close as a result of South Australia’s seven-day lockdown are being offered a $3,000 emergency cash grant as part of a $100 million business support package.
-The package also includes a new $1,000 cash grant for eligible small businesses that don’t employ staff (eg non-employing sole traders).
+Small and medium-sized businesses that suffer a significant loss of income or were forced to close as a result of South Australia’s seven-day lockdown are being offered an emergency cash grant as part of a $100 million business support package.
+The package also includes a new cash grant for eligible small businesses that don’t employ staff.

-In addition, the SA Government said it will provide fully-funded income support payments of up to $600 per week for eligible workers in regional SA who live or work outside of the Commonwealth-declared “hotspot” local government areas, and are therefore not entitled to the Federal $375 or $600 per week COVID-19 Disaster Payment.
+In addition, the SA government will provide fully-funded income support payments for eligible workers in regional SA who live or work outside of the Commonwealth-declared “hotspot” local government areas, and are therefore not entitled to the Federal COVID-19 Disaster Payment.